Search results

 Last year, Dutch expenditure on health care and welfare amounted to 83.8 billion euro.

-Dutch retail sector achieved a 4.3 percent turnover growth in June relative to June 2016.
+The Dutch retail sector achieved 4.5 percent turnover growth in July.